Munich, Germany

 When we asked people what advice they would give someone preparing to move to Munich, they said:

 "Munich is a vibrant city with a rich cultural heritage and a high quality of life.
 Expats should be aware that the cost of living in Munich is higher than in many other German cities.
 It is important to research the local housing market and to budget accordingly.
 Expats should also be aware that the majority of the population speaks German, so it is important to learn the language before moving to Munich.
 Additionally, Munich is a very safe city, but it is still important to take the necessary precautions to ensure personal safety.
-Finally, Munich is a great city for outdoor activities, so expats should take advantage of the city's many parks and recreational areas," remarked one expat living in Munich, Germany.
+Finally, Munich is a great city for outdoor activities, so expats should take advantage of the city's many parks and recreational areas," said one expat in Munich.

 How do I find a place to live in Munich?